 - Yami is dueling Weevil, who tears up a card saying that it's the Seal of Orichalcos that Yugi is trapped in.
 Yami goes berserk and uses the whole "monsters are real" aspect of the Seal to beat Weevil to a pulp with a spell card that gives his monster almost limitless attacks.
 Tea freaks out for good reason.

 - Guardian Dreadscythe, a darker zombified version of Guardian Eatos wearing a mask.
 It's big, intimidating, almost impossible to defeat, and it by the look in its eye it likely takes pleasure in destroying its enemies.
 It beheaded a dragon!

-- Mai herself delivers a minor one when she duels against Joey.
+- Mai has a moment when she first duels against Joey in season 4.
 Initially, Joey wants to prolong the duel to try to talk Mai out of it, knowing that if she loses, she'll lose her soul.
 Mai immediately replies back, dead-seriously, "I have no soul."
 Needless to say, this surprises everyone in the room, including her own teammates.

 - During Rafael's second duel with Yugi, the latter activates a card that brings up one of Rafael's memories.
 Said memory?
 Dartz telling him bluntly that his family is dead and making him confirm it by digging up their graves with his bare hands.
 As if that wasn't bad enough, he turns up a pair of skulls, implied to be those of his brother and sister, and we get a lovely detailed close-up of the skulls in his hands.
 Shortly after, Dartz makes him use the Seal for the first time, which triggers the transformation of Guardian Eatos into Guardian Dreadscythe.
 A transformation which, if her reaction is any indication, was extremely painful.
 No wonder much of the scene was cut in the dub.